Waccamaw River Blue Trail

-This Blue Trail is the water equivalent to a hiking trail.
-Considered one of the finest black water rivers in the Southeast, the Waccamaw provides multiple benefits including scenic landscapes, diverse fish and wildlife, drinking water supply, recreation and serves as an economic engine for the region.
+Considered one of the finest blackwater rivers in the Southeast, the Waccamaw River provides clean drinking water, scenic landscapes, diverse fish and wildlife, outstanding recreation, and is an economic driver that serves the region.